Every boss dreams of the perfect team, but since there isn’t such a thing, settle for the next best — a team you’ve created and carefully trained.

 Your goal is to analyze their behavior, recognize their potential, and work on the corresponding areas.

 Some people aren’t born to be leaders, nor do they strive for that.
-Find the ones who can do the job and likely will stay long enough to help you scale (or train others along the way).
+Find the ones who can do the job and likely will stay long enough to help you in scaling your business (or train others along the way).

 It is definitely a challenging part of the process.
 And some mistakes will happen.